hoodcodes/hoodcodes.github.io/rest-api/README.md

 3. Resources can be represented in various formats
    - HTML, XML, plain text, JSON
 4. Communication betw/ client and server is STATELESS

+- ### 6 Advantages
+- Scalability - meaning - how easy it is for RESTful APIs to adapt and grow and be plugged into other systems
+- Use of HTTP - easy to plug into other applications
+- Independency - you can deploy or scale down parts of an application without having to shut down the entire application or an entire web server farm
+- Reduced latency due to caching - RESTful APIs prioritize caching, which helps improve latency.
+- Security - the HTTP spec lets you spot security via certain HTTP headers, so you can leverage this to make your API secure
+- Encapsulation - there are parts of the application that do not need to be exposed to a REST caller, and REST as an architecural style allows you to hide those details and only show things you want to show.

+### REST API Guidelines

+- Keep your REST API resources coarse grained, not fine grained
+- for a given resource, write a method that takes the resource itself as an argument, and the method contains all the functionality needed for the resource.
+- Work with collection and instance resources
+- Use POST to take advantage of partial updates. you can you POST for creation and updates.
+While you could use PUT for creation - but with PUT you must pass over ALL the fields - and maybe you do not need to, or want to.
+In that case you would be helping to limit the traffic and that can save $$ when you get to high volumes.
+  - PUT is idempotent btw - so that is why it requires all of the fields for creation
+- Have REST API documents link to other documents based on the notion of a media type.
+  - the client should specify in the accept headers what media type you want
+  - the server should send in the content-type headers what data format you are returning

 ### General Notes